 We commend your decision to become a radiologist and are delighted that you have taken the time to learn more about our radiology residency program.

-The many attributes of our program are best appreciated during a visit to the department.
-However, I would like to highlight some reasons why we feel that Brigham & Women's Hospital is a special place to train.
+We would like to highlight some reasons why we feel that Brigham and Women's Hospital is a special place to train.

 We recognize that residency can be a stressful time with many competing interests and new responsibilities.
-In addition to the full time presence of the Program Director, Associate Program Director, and Coordinator, we offer support during residency in the form of staff mentors, a resident big sibling program, and professional support when needed.
-Help with forms, reimbursement and other paperwork are provided by the Residency Assistant.
+In addition to the full time presence of the Program Director, Associate Program Directors, and Program Coordinators, we offer support during residency in the form of faculty mentors, a resident big sibling program, and professional support when needed.

 Please carefully consider our program and see if it is the right fit for you.
 Wherever you train, we wish you every success in this most exciting and fulfilling field!